Start with a new domain and a placeholder website

 Publish placeholder website and register domain

-Once you've created your placeholder website, you can go ahead and put it online.
-Click on "Publish" under the name of your project in the Website Project Manager.
+Once you have created your placeholder website, you can go ahead and put it online.
+Click on "Register domain" under the name of your project in the Website Manager (or Actions > Manage domains).
 You will then be taken to the Domain Manager, where you can register your desired domain, or connect one which has been registered already with another provider.

 Now you can set up and use email addresses for the domain.